Scholarship Tips and Opportunities

 At American Legion Boys State and American Legion Girls State, young men and women are exposed to the rights, privileges, duties, and responsibilities of a franchised citizen.
 The training is objective and practical with city, county and state governments operated by elected and appointed officials duly placed in office by citizens of their respective Boys State and Girls State delegations.
 Activities include legislative sessions, court proceedings, law enforcement presentations, assemblies, and recreational programs.
 Through the Montana Boys State program, each Boys Stater and Girls Stater can earn one of several scholarships offered.

-Boys State Application
+Boys and Girls State Application

 More Information